chatox/networks-science-course/practicum/ps04_ipython_data_management.md

 ## Create a diseasome.csv file

-Create an IPython notebook that can create this tab-separated file (in the gene column use the first listed gene).
+Create an IPython notebook that can create this tab-separated file.
+If a disease involves *k* genes, there should be *k* rows starting with that disorder name, one for each gene.
 Store it as `diseasome.csv`:

     disorder          class          gene
-    17,20-lyase ...
-Endocrine   CYP17A1
-    17,20-lyase ...
-Endocrine   CYP17
-    17,20-lyase ...
-Endocrine   P450C17
+    Alpers syndrome   Neurological   POLG
+    Alpers syndrome   Neurological   POLG1
+    Hepatic adenoma   Cancer         TCF1
+    Hepatic adenoma   Cancer         HNF1A
+    Hepatic adenoma   Cancer         MODY3
     ...

 ## Import this file in Cytoscape